a1gorhythm7/Mini-theory-about-origination-of-consciousness/README.md

 How is the conscious "self" anchored in the physical timeline?
 In General Relativity, there is no global "now."
 However, within CST, we can model the conscious state as a specific substructure within the global causal set: an Approximate Simultaneity Slice.

+By hypothesizing a structural isomorphism between the causal effect networks in our biological neural networks and causal set for our spacetime, we can treat the 'self' as a topological feature that persists across different physical scales, defined by the connectivity of the graph rather than its material substrate.

 ## Definition:

 Let the universe be a causal set $\mathcal{C}$.
 The conscious entity at subjective time $t$ is a sub-poset $\mathcal{O}_t \subset \mathcal{C}$ that satisfies: